dataclay/event-scripts/README.md

 >  ```
 > C:\Users\dev\event-scripts\timestamp.bat 512 '08-24-2018'
 >  ```
 >  + For passing pre-existing information, select a different item from the Append drop down menu, then click **Append**.
 Templater appends a corresponding, pre-existing, argument macro to the contents within the event field.
 Refer to the table under Argument Macros for a listing of all available pre-existing argument macros.
-The following example shows how you would pass three pre-existing pieces of information to a registered NodeJS script `update-job.js`: (1) `$aep` — the path to the currently processed After Effect project file, (2) `$data_uri` — the full URL or absolute path to Templater's connected data source, and (3) `$now` — a timestamp derived from the host machine's internal clock.
+The following example shows how you would pass three pre-existing pieces of information as arguments to the registered NodeJS script `update-job.js`: (1) `$aep` — the path to the currently processed After Effect project file, (2) `$data_uri` — the full URL or absolute path to Templater's connected data source, and (3) `$now` — a timestamp derived from the host machine's internal clock.
 >  ```
 >  node C:\Users\dev\event-scripts\update-job.js $aep $data_uri $now
 >  ```